Updated: February 2022

 All The Toppings

 As more states change their laws regarding the sale of marijuana-derived CBD products, the landscape for online CBD sales will continue to change as well.
-With several states (such as Pennsylvania) on the cusp of legalizing recreational marijuana, expect to see even more potential markets open up.
+With many states having already legalized medical--or even recreational--marijuana and several more on the cusp of doing so, you can expect to see even more potential markets open up.
 As the banking industry catches on to the potential windfall that CBD-related money represents, their desire to stay on the sidelines will fade as well.